MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/add-your-organization-brand-to-encrypted-messages.md

 - Whether you want to allow emails to be revoked
 - Whether you want emails sent to external recipients to expire after a specified number of days.

-Once you've created the templates, apply them to encrypted emails by using Exchange mail flow rules.
+Once you've created the templates, apply them to encrypted emails sent from your online mailbox by using Exchange mail flow rules.
 If you have Microsoft Purview Advanced Message Encryption, you can revoke any email that you've branded.

 [!INCLUDE [purview-preview](../includes/purview-preview.md)]